Elias Scheres

-Elias Scheres (née Shadrock; born 2 July 1990 in Tokoroa, New Zealand) is a New Zealand netball player in the ANZ Championship, playing for the Central Pulse.
+Elias Scheres (née Shadrock; born 2 July 1990 in Tokoroa, New Zealand) is a former New Zealand netball player who last played in the ANZ Championship in 2016, playing for the Central Pulse.
 Scheres captained the New Zealand Secondary Schools team that won the International School Girls Championship in June 2008.
 She was also a member of the New Zealand U21 team in 2007 and 2008, and made the preliminary U21 squad in 2009.